aws-samples/serverless-patterns/cognito-appsync-lambda-cdk/README.md

 ## Testing

 Sign in to your AWS console and search for appsync.
-Open up appsync and click on your newly deployed appsync project.
+Open up appsync and click on your newly deployed project.

-- On the left hand side menu, click on settings and create a new `API_KEY.
-Click on `Queries` on the left hand side menu.
+- On the left hand side menu, click on `Settings` and create a new `API_KEY`.
+- Click on `Queries` on the left hand side menu to create and run your mutation.

 - Create your first mutation.
 See image below.
   ![alt text](./assets/mutation_non_auth.png)